SchlossLab/Baxter_FITs_Microbiome_2016/Baxter_FITs_2016.md

 The use of FIT cartridges introduced the possibility of sample contamination or bias in the representation of individual OTUs.
 For example, an OTU associated with _Pantoea_ was found in 98.8% of FIT cartridge samples and only 0.2% of stool samples.
 There are several possible explanations for this result.
 It is possible that because the biomass contained in the FIT cartridges is considerably lower than that in stool, the analysis was more sensitive to contaminants in our reagents or the FIT cartridge [@salter2014reagent].
 Alternatively, storage conditions could have played a role in biasing the relative abundances of certain genera.
 The feces in the FIT cartridges spent more time exposed to ambient temperatures in order to be analyzed for hemoglobin concentration.
 Therefore it is possible that certain bacterial populations, especially aerobes, were able to grow.
 Considering _Pantoea_ is rarely found in human feces and is more commonly found in soil, plant surfaces, and air we suspect that it was a contaminant.
 Regardless of the source of this and the other suspicious populations, any biases were limited since the random forest feature selection process did not select these populations and did not effect the ability to detect CRC from FIT cartridge-derived DNA.

+###Conclusions
 These findings demonstrate the potential for using DNA extracted from FIT cartridges for microbiota-based screening.
 This could reduce the need to collect and process separate stool samples, reducing the cost of screening.
 Using samples collected from patients that undergo annual FIT screening could be used to monitor temporal changes to a patient's microbiota, making it possible to detect any shifts toward a disease-associated microbiota.
 It would also be possible to use FIT cartridges rather than separate stool samples for future studies on the role of the gut microbiota and CRC.
 Since FIT cartridges are already collected for CRC screening, it may be easier to recruit patients for large-scale validations of microbiota-based screening methods.

-###Disclosure of Potential Conflicts of Interest
+###Declarations

+**Abbreviations:**
+FIT: fecal immunochemical test
+gFOBT: guaic fecal occult blood test
+OTU: operational taxonomic unit
+AUC: area under the curve
+ROC curve: reciever operating characteristic curve

+**Ethics approval and consent to participate:** The University of Michigan Institutional Review Board approved this study, and all subjects provided informed consent.
+This study conformed to the guidelines of the Helsinki Declaration.

+**Availability of data and materials:** Raw fastq files and a MIMARKS file are available through the NCBI Sequence Read Archive [SRP062005].
+The data processing steps for going from the raw sequence data to the final manuscript is available at http://www.github.com/SchlossLab/Baxter_FITs_2016.

-The authors declare no conficts of interests.
+**Competing interests:** The authors declare no competing financial interests.

-###Authors' Contributions
-**Conception and design:** N.T.
-Baxter, M.A.M.
-Rogers, M.T.
-Ruffin, P.D.
-Schloss
-**Acquisition of data:** N.T.
-Baxter, C.C.
-Koumpouras, M.T.
-Ruffin
-**Analysis and interpretation of data:** N.T.
-Baxter, P.D.
-Schloss
-**Writing, review, and/or revision of the manuscript:** N.T.
-Baxter, C.C.
-Koumpouras, M.A.M.
-Rogers, M.T.
-Ruffin, P.D.
-Schloss
-**Administrative, technical, or material support:** N.T.
-Baxter, C.C.
-Koumpouras

-###Funding
-This study was supported by funding from the National Institutes of Health to P. Schloss (R01GM099514, P30DK034933) and to the Early Detection Research Network (U01CA86400).
+**Funding:** This study was supported by funding from the National Institutes of Health to P. Schloss (R01GM099514, P30DK034933) and to the Early Detection Research Network (U01CA86400).

+**Author Contributions:** PDS, MTR, MAMR, and NTB were involved in the conception and design of the study.
+NTB and CCK performed DNA extractions and 16S rRNA gene sequencing.
+NTB analyzed the data.
+All authors interpreted the data.
+NTB and PDS wrote the manuscript.
+All authors reviewed and revised the manuscript.

+**Acknowledgements:** The authors thank the Great Lakes-New England Early Detection Research Network for providing the fecal samples that were used in this study.

 ###Figures